Guide to developing your COVID-19 workplace safety plan

 Question 3: How will you control the risk of transmission in your workplace?

-covid 19 can be spread by people who do not have symptoms even after vaccination.
+COVID‑19 can be spread by people who do not have symptoms even after being vaccinated.
 This is why it is very important to have effective control measures in the workplace.

 Examples of controls to consider are provided below.
 You can find many other ideas in the sector-specific resources to prevent COVID‑19 in the workplace.

 To operate your business more safely and to keep it operating, you may need to make changes to the workspace and to the ways your work is done.

 The most effective way to reduce the risk of COVID‑19 transmission is to avoid in-person interactions.
 Where possible, workers should continue to work from home and meet virtually until public health authorities advise otherwise.

 Where remote work is not possible, maintaining physical distance is an important measure to reduce the chance of transmission.
 To enable workers to maintain a physical distance of at least two metres from other people in the workplace, use a variety of engineering and administrative controls, such as:

 - barriers, such as plexiglass, to maintain separation as a primary means of control